anthonyjn08/witness_the_fitness_v1/README.md

 * I can comment and delete my own comments on blog posts.
 * I can view the trainers and their bio's.
 * I can view sponsors.

+**Admin**

+As well as having the same abilities as users, admins also have the additional User Stories.

+As an **Admin**

+* I can create blog posts.
+* I can update/delete blog posts.
+* I can add new classes(products).
+* I can update/delete existing classes(products).
+* I can delete user blog comments if inappropriate.